refraction-ray/iastu-hpc2-manual/administrators/history/setup.md

 * For debug test on es, curl will go proxy!!
 * no specified JAVA_HOME warning in es service log doesn't matter
 * logstash config [intro](https://www.elastic.co/guide/en/logstash/current/advanced-pipeline.html#configuring-geoip-plugin), grok [official guide](https://www.elastic.co/guide/en/logstash/7.1/plugins-filters-grok.html)
-* actually it is ok, but the log from compute node is just too small compared to master….
+* actually it is ok for missing hostname, but the log from compute node is just too small compared to master….
 It is not an issue due to ELK stack, but issue of non uptodate syslog.
 * [timezone issue of syslog](https://stackoverflow.com/questions/22853026/ubuntu-change-timezone-to-utc-does-not-affect-the-time-of-syslog): every damon can see the timezone issue only solved by service restart! **case solved**
+* ES basic query syntax: [doc](https://lucene.apache.org/core/2_9_4/queryparsersyntax.html)

+#### elastalert

+*into ansible workflow*

+In general, a cool, reasonable and east-to-follow tools.
+The logical flow is better compared to the tools as middlewares in the logstash.
+Here we just query the ES database periodically, and sent alert accordingly based on some predefined rules.

+~~`pip3 install elastalert`~~

+~~`pip3 install "elasticsearch>=5.0.0"`~~

+`apt install elastalert`

+For mail configuration, see [this issue](https://github.com/Yelp/elastalert/issues/627).
+It is better to use campus mail as From, since the cluster is air gapped with the Internet.
+But it could also be done for other smtp servers, just setup a port forwarding on the proxy server.

+**Note:** to use `elastalert-test-rule`, first `unset http_proxy` to make it accessible to localhost ES.

 ### quota